roosta/i3wsr/README.md

 ### Display property

-Which property to display if no aliases if found:
+Which property to display if no aliases is found:

 ```toml
 [general]